KirakiraZLY/An-evaluation-of-software-for-performing-GWAS-mixed-model-association-analysis/commands_Week4.md

 1. Get real ethnicity.
 2. PCA comparason: real and K-means.
    K-means performs well, and can predict on Missed Ethnicity, and wrong self-identification.
+   In other word, I can use the K-means to make division on data_qc.fam file.